asdoost/POSTagger/README.md

 `>>> POSTagger`

-If you downloded the repository using `git clone`, go to the POSTagger folder and type the following command in your command line:
+If you have downloded the repository using `git clone`, go to the POSTagger folder and type the following command in your command line:

 `>>> ./POSTagger.py`

 ### Opening Wizard

 POSTagger starts with an openning wizard.
-Here, you can either import a project that you already saved, or you can start a new project by importing a corpus.
+Here, you can either import a project that you have already saved, or you can start a new project by importing a corpus.

 ![Openning wizard](https://live.staticflickr.com/65535/51739596434_5e05e4a48d_o.png)